Qaracas/jdva/README.md

 ## What is `jdva`?

-`jdva` is a programming interface written in [AWK](https://www.gnu.org/software/gawk/manual/gawk.html) that offers functions to parse and create texts conform to the [JSON](https://json.org/index.html) grammar.
+`jdva` is an [AWK](https://www.gnu.org/software/gawk/manual/gawk.html) library that offers functions to parse and create texts conform to the [JSON](https://json.org/index.html) grammar.

 ## Software requirements